NandVinchhi/RedisGraphVisualisation/README.md

 npm start
 ~~~
 This will automatically open a browser window and start the app at localhost:3000.
 AAAND THATS IT! your app should be up and running.
-Type in the URL of your backend server (in this case 'http://localhost:5000/express_backend') in the text box and hit 'send'.
+Type in the URL of your backend server (in this case 'http://localhost:5000/express_backend') as well as the graph query (in this case 'MATCH (a)-[:connectedto]->(b) RETURN a, b', which returns the entire graph) in the text boxes and hit 'send'.
 The graph should render.
+Note that there is a bug where sometimes you need to press 'send' 2 times for it to render.

 __Note that if you are using your own backend server, it needs to have cors enabled.__